beyarkay/masters-thesis/README.md

 - Possibly look at RNNs/LSTMs/Transformers for predicting the Ergo data, time dependant.
-- Willem & Cornelia: Maybe get feedback from them wrt Honours thesis?
-- Explain that _Ergo_ comes from ergonomic/consequently/therefore
-- Something about post-processing: Filtering the predictions of the model with something like autocomplete (or maybe adding in priors for the model) - this was mentioned by Brink.
-  - Use two existing out-of-the-box autocomplete programs to help out with this, and compare the two programs.
 - Maybe a simple idea is to just identify which finger is moving (by simply checking if the magnitude of the acceleration vector for each finger exceeds some threshold) and then do a mapping from "These fingers are moving" to